jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/howtos/preprocessing-steps.md

 Now open FreeCAD.
 At Windows use your "Windows Search"
-At a native Linux you can open FreeCAD with `freecad freecad-cfd.FCStd` or `make open-freecad` and loading directly the already prepared data in the linked freecad-file.
+At a native Linux you can open FreeCAD with `freecad freecad-cfd.FCStd` or `make freecad-open` and loading directly the already prepared data in the linked freecad-file.

     freecad freecad-cfd.FCStd